wymangr/blueiris_exporter/README.md

-ai_count | Count of the number of times IA analyzed and image ai_restarted | Number of times Blue Iris restarted the AI (deepstack) logerror | Count of unique errors in the logs
+ai_count | Count of the number of times IA analyzed and image ai_restarted | Number of times Blue Iris restarted the AI (deepstack) logerror | Count of unique errors in the logs logerror_total | Count of total errors in the logs